Sparke’s Memorial – St. Andrew’s Church, Plymouth.

 And crownes of glory now for them attends.

-Damaged by fire during the Blitz, the Diocese asked us to clean the smoked stained alabaster figures, and re-colour the heraldic motifs.
+Damaged by fire during the Blitz, the Diocese asked us to clean the smoked stained alabaster figures, the limestone base and columns and re-paint the heraldic motifs and other sections to their original colours with natural lime-based paints.
 John Sparke who had sailed with Sir John Hawkins, a famous seafarer and slave trader, was probably the first man to document the potato and tobacco in English which he had seen on his travels in the West Indies with Hawkins.
 He was a close friend of Sir Walter Raleigh and of Sir Francis Drake.
 He told his friends of his discovery and, on his next voyage, Sir Walter Raleigh brought back the potato and tobacco and it was Raleigh who was then credited with their discovery.
 Notable worshippers here at St. Andrew’s apart from Drake and Raleigh include the Pilgrim Fathers, Catherine of Aragon and even Pocahontas.